Some work for us as staff but many more as volunteers and supporters. Without their time, effort and energy, we could not do the work we do.

 Dr Caroline Butler-Bowdon

-Director, Curatorial & Public Engagement
+Director, Strategy & Engagement

-Dr Caroline Butler-Bowdon is the Director of Curatorial and Public Engagement at Sydney Living Museums.
+Dr Caroline Butler-Bowdon is the Director, Strategy & Engagement at Sydney Living Museums.
 Spanning 20 years her career has been dedicated to cultural leadership that connects diverse audiences to history, arts and heritage through a broad range of public engagement programs, including festivals, exhibitions and books.
 At SLM, she uses her vision, experience and expertise to lead the cross—platform programming in the fields of interpretation, exhibitions, regional touring program, public programs, education, web + digital, volunteering, and publications for the portfolio’s 12 museums and historic houses.
 She also leads the work of SLM’s City and House Museums Portfolios.
 She is the winner of multiple awards for the books, curatorial and creative history projects she has written, produced and led that share the stories of urban life, architecture and design across the centuries.
 She completed the Museum Leadership Institute Program in 2012 at The Getty Leadership Institute at Claremont Graduate University, California and completed her PhD on the history of apartment living in Sydney at the University of New South Wales in 2009.

 Director, Heritage & Collections